jsdom/webidl2js/README.md

 #### Static attributes

 Just like static operations, static attributes are defined as properties on the constructor of the implementation class.
 And just like other attributes, the attribute can either be implemented as an accessor attribute or (if it is readonly) a data attribute.
-Note that, unless the `[WebIDL2JSFactory]` extended attribute is specified on the interface, any mutations to writable static attributes of the class will reflect on other places that use the same interface.

 ### toString method implementing IDL stringifier